gb2412/freddie-cli/README.md

    ```bash
    pip install -e .
    ```
 3. **Set Freddie Mac Dataset Credentials**: Create an [account](https://freddiemac.embs.com/FLoan/Bin/loginrequest.php).
-Create an `.env` file using [`template.env`](template.env) as a template and include your credentials.
+Create an `.env` file in the repository using [`template.env`](template.env) as a template and include your account username and password.

 ## Commands
-Freddie CLI is based on four simple commands that execute Python scripts from the corresponding folders.
+Freddie CLI is based on **four simple commands** that execute Python scripts from the corresponding folders.

 ### [`download`](download/)
 Download Freddie Mac's Single Family Loan-Level Dataset for the quarters specified in the [configurations](#Download-Settings).